qlik-oss/enigma.js/docs/api.md

 This method is invoked when a promise has been successfully resolved, use this to modify the result or reject the promise chain before it is sent to mixins.

+`request` is the JSON-RPC request resulting in this response.

 `result` is whatever the previous interceptor resolved with.